 Our competitive advantages:

-Depth of Team — The BRE team consists of over 290 investment professionals across debt and equity spanning the entire investment process.
+· Depth of Team — The BRE team consists of 189 investment professionals* across debt and equity spanning the entire investment process.
 In-house acquisitions and origination, investment management, asset management, portfolio management, research and analytics, risk management, capital markets—as well as specialty roles such as engineering, tax and legal—ensure continuous collaboration throughout each investment’s life.

-Global Platform — BRE invests around the globe, in 11 countries, managed by 25 local offices.
+· Global Platform — BRE invests around the globe, with 16 offices across nine countries*.
 BRE’s equity, debt, private and public real estate capabilities are designed to promote constant market participation—uncovering the interconnectivity between markets, economies and cycles, with the objective of making better informed decisions on behalf of our clients.

 Investment principles & strategy